Last Updated on February 25, 2022 by Scott Charleboix

 One of the fundamental things of blogging is learning about Search Engine Optimization (SEO).
 New bloggers should get familiar with the concepts of SEO as soon as they can because it typically takes 3 months for the SEO to take effect.
 Getting familiar with it and practicing to use it early on will pay big dividends to rank you higher in search engine results.
 One of the other ways to rank higher in SEO is by lowering your bounce rate.
 Having a higher bounce rate sends a signal to the search engines that you don’t have a lot of good content.

 I wrote this post so that I could learn about lowering my bounce rate.
-Below is my Bounce rate as of 10/5/2020.
 The whole reason for doing this post is that I wanted to start driving the bounce rate in a downward direction.
 At the time I started to develop this blog, I knew there was something called a bounce rate, because its so obvious in Google Analytics by Monster Insights.
 However, I didn’t know the significance of what’s a good number and what’s a bad number.

 What you don’t want on your website is visitors coming to visit, looking around on one page, and taking off.
 You need to entice your readers with other things on your page so that they navigate to other pages on your website.
 We’ll get how to do that in a moment.

 “The first step to improving your bounce rate is to know what you’re doing wrong.”

 As just mentioned above it’s imperative that if you want to improve your bounce rate you need to know what you’re doing wrong.
 I’ve already provided a list of 25 Tools and Suggestions on how to Lower your Bounce Rate so I’m going to go through this list of suggestions with a fine tooth comb and I recommend that you do the same to lower your bounce rate that much more.